Des Mein Niklla Hoga Chand

-Des Mein Niklla Hoga Chand is an Indian television series that aired on Star Plus.
+Des Mein Niklla Hoga Chand is an Indian television series that aired on StarPlus.
 The show was initially directed and produced by Aruna Irani under AK Films and since late 2004 by Sunjoy Waddhwa's Sphere Origins until its end.
-It originally aired from 29 October 2001 to 28 March 2005 every Monday at the prime time.
+It originally aired from 29 October 2001 to 28 March 2005.

 Plot

 The story is about the family of Pritam Singh, an NRI who settled in the United Kingdom.
-The show is largely centered on Pritam's granddaughter, Parminder (Sangeeta Ghosh), who holds traditional Indian values.
+The show is largely centered on Preetam's granddaughter, Parminder (Sangeeta Ghosh), who holds traditional Indian values.
 The story takes off when Parminder meets Dev (Varun Badola) at her cousin's wedding in Chandigarh.
 They fall in love, but Pammi is already engaged to Dr. Rohan in London.
 They eventually get married, but alas happiness is not written in their destiny as Dev's ex-fiancé Anu marries Pammi's brother and has made it her task in taking revenge on Pammi by ending her and Dev's marriage.

 This is a story of love, revenge and hate as the twists and turns in this story determine the fate of the lives of Pammi and Dev.